flofriday/blog/posts/the-simplest-webservice-i-have-in-production/post.md

 title: The simplest webservice I have in production
 date: 2024-10-13
 description: How I wrote the simplest website I still host two years later.
-draft: true
 ---

 You might not expect this from someone who otherwise publicly only talks about programming, compilers, garbage collectors or geeks out about [beautifully written PR's for the CPython interpreter](https://github.com/python/cpython/pull/113465), but I quite like ballroom dancing.

-The hoody from the last hackathon might need to be swapped for a suite, smoking or even a tux and the scene is no longer a office with fancy standing desks and stale coffee but got upgraded for an opera house which might have been destroyed during the second world war and meticulously [rebuilt exactly as it was before](https://www.wiener-staatsoper.at/en/about-us/the-opera-house/history-architecture/history/).
+The hoody from the last hackathon might need to be swapped for a suite, tux or even a tailcoat and the scene is no longer a office with fancy standing desks and stale coffee but got upgraded for an opera house which might have been destroyed during the second world war and meticulously [rebuilt exactly as it was before](https://www.wiener-staatsoper.at/en/about-us/the-opera-house/history-architecture/history/).
 Though at the end of the day you still get to geek out with like minded people, maybe not about [how to optimize a mandelbrot renderer](/posts/the-fastest-mandelbrot-renderer-on-the-playdate/) but more about how that last tango was so unbelievable dramatic, it was almost as if your feet danced on their own.

 And while I enjoy dancing, about two years ago a friend of mine, let's call him Paul, because that is his name, got really into it, often hitting multiple _perfections_ (additional trainings at dance-schools) per week.
 However, once I had the chaotic pleasure of observing him how he found the _right_ perfection which involved checking 4 or 5 dance-school websites, keeping all the information in his head and switching tabs as if his life depended on it.